Unnii2905/SSH-Brute-Force-Detector/README.md

-SSH Brute-Force Detector (Python + IPTables)
+ SSH Brute-Force Detector (

-This is a simple but effective Python script I wrote to detect brute-force attacks on SSH and automatically block the attacker’s IP using iptables.
+A simple but effective Python script to detect brute-force SSH attacks and automatically block the attacker’s IP using `iptables`.

-If someone keeps failing to log in through SSH, this script catches that and blocks them before they get any further.
-No more guessing passwords!!
+If someone repeatedly fails to log in via SSH, this tool catches it and blocks the IP before they get further

+---

-What it does:
+What It Does:
-Looks through SSH logs using journalctl (works on systemd-based systems) Finds repeated failed login attempts
+ Monitors SSH logs using `journalctl` (for systemd-based systems) Detects repeated failed login attempts
  Tracks how many times each IP fails
-If an IP fails more than a set number of times (default: 3,can be changed on the code), it's blocked using iptables Keeps logs of who was blocked and when
+ Blocks IPs after a threshold (default: 3 attempts) Keeps logs of who was blocked and when

-REQUIREMENTS

-Python
+---

+ Requirements

-linux system
+ Linux system with systemd
-SSH service running
+ SSH service enabled
-root privilages
-Ip tables

-HOW TO USE:
+ Python 3
+ Root privileges
+ IPTables

+---

+ How to Use

 1. Clone the repo
-2. create log files

-  mkdir -p logs
-  touch logs/blocklist.txt logs/attacker_log.txt
+2. Create required log files(if they don't exist) mkdir -p logs touch logs/blocklist.txt logs/attacker_log.txt

-3. Run the script
+3. Run the script (as root)
 sudo python3 detect_brute.py
-(make sure you are on root)

-why i made this:
+---

+ Why I Made This

-i wanted to make a small project that was useful for real world works also easy to expand
+ I wanted to create a small tool that's actually useful in the real world something simple, effective, and easy to expand for learning.

-Open to feedback, ideas, or collabs!
+---

+Feel free to open an issue or reach out.
+Always open to improving this or working on something new!

+---